jakubjancicka/labelord/README.md

 App allows you run master-to-master replication web server which works with GitHub webhooks and manage labels for multiple repositories in even simpler way (try `run_server` command and see landing page for more information)!

+TESTS
+Tests can be found in 'tests' directory.

+Run this command for start testing:
+`python setup.py test`

+If you want to re-record cassettes, you have to delete them from 'tests/fixture    s/cassettes' directory and you have to export variable 'GITHUB_TOKEN' with your     GitHub token.
+~